Molecular Diagnostic (PCR) Testing

 The HCV RNA test is used to confirm positive HCV serological tests and to demonstrate the presence of HCV RNA in the blood.
 Most individuals who have an HCV infection become life-long carriers of the virus.
 A positive test for HCV in the serum indicates active replication of the virus in the liver and possible liver damage.
 Once liver damage is confirmed and therapy initiated the HCV RNA test is useful for monitoring of response to therapy.
 Measurement of HCV RNA levels during antiviral therapy provides a direct measurement of the amount of ongoing viral replication.
 Drugs that inhibit HCV replication dramatically reduce the absolute levels of viral nucleic acid in serum.
 Likewise, patients who fail to respond to therapy show no decrease in viral nucleic acid level.
 Therefore, quantitative nucleic acid assays can be used to monitor direct antiviral response after therapy.
 At the end of therapy, the test is then used to periodically determine the continued lack of or the resumption of HCV replication.

-See Hepatitis C RNA, Quantitative in the online Laboratory Test Guide.
+See HCVQNT in the online Laboratory Test Guide.

 Hepatitis C RNA Genotype - Plasma or Serum